AMC Theatres: Guest loyalty programs

 AMC Theatres created the now-defunct MovieWatcher program that rewarded frequent movie-goers similar to other rewards programs but featured innovative aspects.
 It was based on a points-per-movie-ticket-purchased system, with rewards varying from concessions to movie passes based on point-based level.
 However, points were limited to a maximum of four points per three-hour time period, which was equal to two tickets.
 For the AMC cinemas that were not part of the Loews Cineplex acquisition and therefore ticketed by MovieTickets.com, the website's surcharge was waived for MovieWatcher members.

 On April 1, 2011, AMC started a new rewards program known as AMC Stubs, which could be purchased for a fee of $12 for an entire year.
 For that initial fee, members would receive $5 on every $50 spent between the box office and the concession stand at any AMC theater nationwide.
 AMC Stubs members also received a free size upgrade with every popcorn and drink they purchase (for example, an AMC Stubs member can get a large popcorn for the price of a regular).

 Other perks include birthday gifts and waived ticketing fees for online ticketing sites such as MovieTickets.com and Fandango and also online ticket purchases through AMC's own website and mobile app.
 Receipts or ticket stubs were required for manual adjustments.
 No more than four manual adjustments would be allowed per account in a single calendar month.
 Manual adjustments would be made for purchases made within 30 calendar days from date of original purchase.

 As of March 29, 2012, AMC Stubs had 3.2 million members, which represents approximately 18% of AMC attendance during fiscal 2012.
-In July 2018, AMC Stubs was split into three programs that are currently still in-place: the free AMC Stubs Insider; the yearly fee-based AMC Stubs Premiere, which costs $15 annually and provides the same benefits as the original Stubs plus an expedited line at tickets and concessions; and the monthly fee-based AMC Stubs A-List, which includes up to 3 movie tickets a week to any film in any format for $19.95 to $23.95 a month, depending on the state the member plans to watch movies in.
+In July 2018, AMC Stubs was split into three programs that are currently still in place: the free AMC Stubs Insider; the yearly fee-based AMC Stubs Premiere, which costs $15 annually and provides the same benefits as the original Stubs plus an expedited line at tickets and concessions; and the monthly fee-based AMC Stubs A-List, which includes up to four movie tickets a week to any film in any format for $19.99 to $27.99 a month, depending on the state the member plans to watch movies in.
 Discount Tuesdays is another feature every Tuesday for members to purchase tickets typically for just $6 to any film in most locations, with occasional exclusions, plus surcharges for premium formats such as 3D, IMAX, and Dolby Cinema, as well as special events.
+On July 8, 2025, Discount Wednesdays was added as part of an expansion of AMC Stubs, in addition to the 50%-off savings on movie tickets on both Tuesdays and Wednesdays.